uploadcare/uploadcare-widget/README.markdown

 ### guard-jasmine

-To run tests in console you must first
+To run tests in a terminal you must first
 [install phantomjs](https://github.com/netzpirat/guard-jasmine#phantomjs).

 Then you have two options: